StackVista/stackstate-docs/configure/security/authentication/file.md

-## File-based authentication
+# File-based authentication

+## Overview

 In case no external authentication provider can be used, you can use file based authentication.
 This will require every StackState user to be pre-configured in the configuration file.
-For every change made to a user in the configuration file, StackState must be restarted.
+For every change made to a user in the configuration, StackState must be restarted.

+StackState includes three default roles - Administrator, Power user and Guest.
+The permissions assigned to each default role and instructions on how to create other roles can be found in the [RBAC documentation](/configure/security/rbac/role_based_access_control.md).

+## Kubernetes

-If you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest.
+If you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest you would need to include the below configuration in the file `authentication.yaml`.

-Passwords are stored as MD5 hashes and need to be provided as such, for example on a linux or Mac command line the `md5sum` or `md5` tools can be used.

 {% tabs %}
-{% tab title="Kubernetes" %}
+{% tab title="`authentication.yaml`" %}
 ```yaml
 stackstate:
   authentication: